Create High-Impact Dashboards with Embedded Analytics

 While this might sound obvious, it is not – we’ve seen so many examples of dashboards full of distractive and unnecessary data and elements, haven’t we?

 The challenge here is to find the balance between the data you CAN display on a dashboard and the data you SHOULD display on it.
-We know that it might be tempting to add every possible chart and filter there is into your dashboard, but will that make it effective and high-impact – no!
+We know it might be tempting to add every possible chart and filter into your dashboard, but will that make it effective and high-impact – no!

 Make it easy for your users to find more information by providing them with access to dive deeper into the data in another area of your product.